All Episodes

 You don't pay more than you have to for anything.

-The phone's gonna ring here.
+The phone's going to ring here.

 We'll find somebody to answer it.

-So the way the business was.
+It's the way the business was.

-Uh the job I had had a limit.
+The job I had had a limit.

 It had a limit based on the business requirements, and they were not there to treat me.

-I mean, they and they weren't, they treated me nice.
+I mean, they treated me nice.

-It was just their business the way they ran it.
+It was just their business, the way they ran it.

 They had to allocate most of their funds for players.